jremillard/osm-import-toolkit/README.md

  - prep/findoverlappingbuildings.py - Find all overlapping buildings.
 After an import containing buildings, run this script to insure that data was not uploaded twice.
 It is suggested to run it before a building/address import to baseline the OSM data in the area.

+ - prep/findlandusereservoir.py - Find all of the ways that use landuse=reservoir without a natural=water tag.
+The http://wiki.openstreetmap.org/wiki/Reservoir says that using the landuse tag this way is deprecated, unless it is a underground reservoir.
+An image layer will need to checked for actual water.

 Environment
 -----------------